apioo/psx/doc/getting_started/tools.rst

 WSDL
 ----

-Generates an WSDL representation for the given API.
+Generates a WSDL representation for the given API.

 .. code::